 Step 4: Heat a small amount of cooking oil in a skillet (enough to coat the bottom) on medium heat.
 Add corn tortillas one at a time for just a few seconds on each side (just long enough to heat them up).
 Place the warm tortillas on paper towels to soak up the oil.

 Step 5: Fill each tortilla with meat then top with onions, cilantro, avocado, sour cream and freshly squeezed lime juice as desired.
 Enjoy!

 Tasty Taco Tips

 Street tacos are a great way to use up fresh or leftover venison backstrap (which is comparable to the prime rib in beef) or tenderloin from your latest hunt.
-This recipe is inspired by Strategic Consultation Manager and Wildlife and Range Consultant Russell Stevens’ favorite use for leftover deer steaks.
+This recipe is inspired by former Strategic Consultation Manager and Wildlife and Range Consultant Russell Stevens’ favorite use for leftover deer steaks.
 If using leftovers, simply adjust the seasonings to match the amount of meat you have.
 We chose to slice the meat into fajita-sized pieces, but you could chop it smaller.
 We also like to double up on tortillas for easier eating.

 For More Information

 Responsible hunting can be a valuable tool for managing deer, one of our natural resources, and land stewards can successfully utilize grazing to benefit wildlife, cattle and plant communities.